However, having insurance for your international or UK trip can help protect you if it does.

 There are 5 main reasons why people take travel insurance:

-It’s a good idea to buy travel insurance as soon as you’ve booked, so you’re covered from the point of purchase onwards.
-Because travel insurance doesn't just cover you while you're away.
+It’s a good idea to buy travel insurance as soon as you’ve booked so you’re covered from that point onwards.
+Travel insurance doesn't just cover you while you're away.
 It can also cover you for things that might go wrong before you travel, such as:

 Even when you’re on your way to the airport, it’s not uncommon for a storm to wreak havoc with your plans.
 Delay cover can be a useful feature of travel insurance.

-Many policies will also cover missed connections, industrial action and mechanical breakdown.
+Most policies cover more than just acts of God (a natural event that’s outside of human control).
+Many will also cover missed connections, industrial action, and mechanical breakdown.
 Just make sure you check your policy to see what type of delay and disruption cover is included.

-Having your suitcase go missing or your phone, cash or travel documents stolen can have a massive impact on your trip.
+Having your suitcase go missing, or your phone, cash or travel documents stolen can have a big impact on your trip.
 With the right travel insurance, you'll have the peace of mind of knowing your belongings are covered.